Why global notation?

 Global notation can be written quickly by hand or neatly “typeset” using computer software.
 If you want to do the latter, you will need to have a graphics program and know how to use it.
 There are many suitable programs, some of them free, and this manual cannot cover how to make them produce graphics that look the way you want them to.
 What it does is offer guidelines as to how the finished notation should look.

 Global notation is designed to be flexible and to continue evolving as new notational challenges and solutions are found.
-At present, the website only covers the basics, introducing principles for representing rhythm and pitch which any user will probably need to know.
+At present, the website covers basic principles for representing rhythm and melody which any user will probably need to know, and introduces a selection of more advanced options that should be useful in some situations.
 There is much work still to be done, both in representing further features of musical sound and (no doubt) in representing the basic elements more efficiently.

 The website has been established, not because the notation system is now complete, but because it has reached a stage where potential users should be able to see what it has to offer and give input as to how it could be better.
 To that end, you are encouraged to submit feedback, suggestions, and examples of music in global notation.
 You can do that either by making comments on individual pages or by participating in the general blog discussion.
 (All comments and posts are moderated.)